 Elevator Due Diligence

-When selling or buying a building conducting it is a “best practice” to conduct a due diligence audit, elevator audit, or vertical transportation audit to verify that the equipment is in its best shape from a safety, reliability and performance position before your purchase, sell or refinance.
+It is very important for both sides of a transaction, selling or buying, to conduct a due diligence audit, elevator audit, or vertical transportation audit to verify that the equipment is in its best shape from a safety, reliability, and performance position before the purchase, sell, or refinance process is completed

 Using a Property Assessment Company is NOT enough